sierkinroman/AdminPanel-boot/README.md

 - If Admin changes self role to non-Admin, he doesn't have access to adminPanel
 - Searching, pagination, sorting

+## Deployed
+The application is deployed on Heroku.

+Here is the link: https://admin-panel-boot.herokuapp.com/

 ## Requirements
 - JDK 8